BigFootTeam/BFBlackMarket/README.md

 ## Translations

-- Want to help translate BFCraftsman to your language?
+- Want to help translate BFBlackMarket to your language?
 Simply submit a Pull Request!
 - All translation contributors will be credited in the addon.
 - Currently supported languages: enUS, zhCN.